In 1996,

 Nothing private, nothing

 secret, nothing I wouldn’t want my great grandchildren to see.
-In fact,

 it’s